jprusaki/fragmenter/README.md

   to text within the same element.
 Splitting text into separate elements, as `fragmenter` does, disables these typographic features.
 - Be mindful of performance.
-Splitting many elements can be computationally expensive, especially for a large amounts of text.
+Splitting many elements can be computationally expensive, especially for large amounts of text.
 If you need to apply custom styles to a large text, you best choice is typography, not lettering.

 ## Contributing